Ziyatoe/DTUsimMI-Hoymiles/readme.md

 As far as you know what you are doing, you can use this SW.
 -
-You need ArduinoIDE for this skecth! tested with arduino-ide 2.0.0-rc6 und 1.8.19
+You need ArduinoIDE for this skecth! tested with arduino-ide 2.0.0-rc6 und 1.8.19 You need configure your Arduino-IDE for ESP8266
+You need install nrf24 library
+Keep all source files in same folder

 -----------------------------------------------------------------------------------------------------